EMBRYOPSIDA Pirani & Prado

 Phylogeny.
 For phylogenetic relationships in the genus, see Prince (2010); the North American Canna flaccida is sister to the rest of the clade, whose origin is perhaps to be sought in South America.

-MARANTACEAE R. Brown, nom. cons.
-Back to Zingiberales
+MARANTACEAE R. Brown, nom. cons. - Back to Zingiberales

-31[list]/550: Goeppertea (250).
+31/550: [list] - Goeppertea (250), Calathea (60).
 Tropics, esp.
-American, not in Australia (map: from Heywood 1978; Andrew Ford, pers. comm.; Fl.
-N. Am.
-4: 2003; ; Trop.
+American, not in Australia.
+Map: from Heywood (1978), Andrew Ford, pers. comm., Fl.
+N. Am. vol. 4 (2003) and Trop.
 Afr.
 Fl.
 Pl.
 Ecol.
-Distr.
-7. 2012).
+Distr. vol. 7 (2012).
 [Photo - Leaf, Flower.]

 Age.
-Divergence within the crown group is dated to 57 or 72-60 m.y.
-(Kress & Specht 2005, 2006) or ca 57 m.y.
-(Janssen & Bremer 2004); ages of (26-)23(-20) and (17-)14(-11) m.y.
-(Wikström et al. 2001: Cal. + Mar.) have also been suggested, but note sampling in all these studies.
+Divergence within the crown group is dated to ca 56.7 or 71.5-61 Ma (Kress & Specht 2005, 2006: Marantochloa + Mar.) or ca 57 Ma (Janssen & Bremer 2004); ages of (26-)23(-20) and (17-)14(-11) Ma (Wikström et al. 2001: Cal. + Mar.) have also been suggested, but note sampling in all these studies.

-Evolution.
-Divergence & Distribution.
-Marantaceae may have originated in Africa, with subsequent dispersal to South East Asia and the New World ((Andersson & Chase 2001; Ley & Claßen-Bockhoff 2011b).
+Evolution: Divergence & Distribution.
+Marantaceae may have originated in Africa, with subsequent dispersal to South East Asia and the New World (Andersson & Chase 2001; Ley & Claßen-Bockhoff 2011b).
 Although there are about 450 species known from the New World, the bulk of the family, generic diversity is not correpondingly high.
-Marantaceae are considerably more speciose than Cannaceae, perhaps because of their distinctive explosive pollen transfer mechanism (Ley & Claßen-Bockhoff 2009), although it is likely that a variety of factors have shaped diversification (Ley & Claßen-Bockhoff 2011b).
+Marantaceae are considerably more speciose than Cannaceae, perhaps because of their distinctive explosive pollen transfer mechanism (Ley & Claßen-Bockhoff 2009), although it is likely that a variety of factors have shaped diversification here (Ley & Claßen-Bockhoff 2011b).
 Figueiredo et al. (2022) looked at diversification in seven clades of Amazonian Marantaceae in the Calathea clade - although not Calathea itself, mostly Goeppertia.
 They noted that species in quickly-growing clades were inhabitants of fertile soils associated with the Andean orogeny, but that diversification in these clades increased only when the Pebas system dried out some 10 Ma.